henrywkk/python-pandas/README.md

 [group_by_month_count.py](https://github.com/henrywkk/python-pandas/blob/master/group_by_month_count/group_by_month_count.py) - Count the number instances of date for any month-year combination

 [merge_as_new_columns.py](https://github.com/henrywkk/python-pandas/blob/master/merge_as_new_columns/merge_as_new_columns.py) -  Merge dataframes with output on extra columns

+[fillna_with_avg.py](https://github.com/henrywkk/python-pandas/blob/master/fillna_with_avg/fillna_with_avg.py) - Fill empty values with average of other values based on group by